JLInF97/PSWebGUI/docs/Write-CredentialForm.md

 # Write-CredentialForm

 ## SYNOPSIS
-Write and display a web page with basic form to enter credentials.
+Writes and displays a web page with basic form to enter credentials.

 ## SYNTAX
 ```powershell